-9 free trade agreements, Vietnam's entry into the ASEAN nmunity (AEC), is a good opportunity to connect Vietnam 3 market.
-Additionally, Vietnam's institutions, laws, and have been gradually improved in association with of only creating conditions for investors to operate in the it also helping businesses participate in global supply
+With around 19 free trade agreements, Vietnam's entry into the ASEAN Economic Community (AEC), is a good opportunity to connect Vietnam with the world market.
+Additionally, Vietnam's institutions, laws, and transparency have been gradually improved in association with integration, not only creating conditions for investors to operate in the long term, but also helping businesses participate in global supply chains.